Wednesday, 25 February 2015

 Women and Parshas Zachor

-Question: It is difficult for me to get to shul with my kids to hear parshas zachor.
-Should my husband daven earlier or should I go out later to a reading for ladies?
+Question: It’s difficult for me to get to shul with my kids to hear Parshas Zachor.
+Should my husband daven earlier, or should I go out later to a reading for women?

-Answer: There is a mitzva deoraisa to remember what Amalek did to the Bnei Yisrael when they left Egypt.
-The minhag is to fulfil this mitzva by reading parshas zachor on the Shabbos before Purim as Amalek was the ancestor of Haman.
+Answer: There is a mitzva deoraisa to remember what Amalek did to the Bnei Yisrael when they left Egypt (Devarim 25:17-19).
+The Aruch Hashulchan (OC 685:5) notes that during Mordechai and Esther's time, reading Parshas Zachor on the Shabbos before Purim was instituted, as Amalek was Haman's ancestor.

-While Tosafos (Megilla 17b), the Magen Avraham (OC 675) and others hold that one needs to read from a sefer torah in order to fulfil the mitzva, Ramban (Ki Setze), the Minchas Chinuch (603) and others hold that this is a rabbinic requirement like all other Torah readings.
-Similarly, the Terumas Hadeshen (quoted by the Magen Avraham) holds that mideoraisa one needs a minyan.
-The Mishna Berura (Shaar Hatziyun 685:5) challenges his source, however.
+Tosafos (Megilla 17b), the Magen Avraham (685:1), and others hold that one must read from a sefer Torah to fulfil the mitzva.
+However, the Minchas Chinuch (603) and others consider this a rabbinic requirement like other Torah readings.
+The Terumas Hadeshen holds that mideoraisa one needs a minyan, though the Mishna Berura (Shaar Hatzion 685:5) challenges this source.
+The Shaarei Ephraim (8:85) and Kaf Hachaim (OC 685:35) state that one who missed Parshas Zachor in shul can read it from a chumash.

 No comments: